 regime.
 In the presidential elections of 2000 and 2004, George Bush captured his office with the indispensable the

-assistance of the national media, now essentially owned by six giant conglomerates (see
+assistance of the national media,

 During the 2000 election campaign, Al Gore was, quite frankly, slandered with

 flat-out false accusations, while Bush's all-too manifest shortcomings were

 unreported.
 In the 2004 campaign, vicious slanders against John Kerry were